Recommendation Systems • Candidate Generation

 Mechanism of Content-Based Filtering

 A major difference between content-based filtering and collaborative filtering is that content-based filtering only relies on video features (while collaborative filtering relies exclusively upon users’ historical interactions to make recommendations).
-This enables it to tackle the item cold-start problem effectively.
+This enables content-based filtering to tackle the item cold-start problem effectively.

 Advantages of Content-Based Filtering